opiter09/Fossil-Fighters-Spawns-Editor/README.md

 # Fossil-Fighters-Spawn-Editor
 This is a simple graphical editor for FF1 and FFC dig site fossil spawns.

 You MUST put the ROM in the same folder as the exe, or it won't work.
+Furthermore, this is only designed for Windows.
+For Mac and
+Linux, I can only point you to WINE: https://www.winehq.org

 To use, just drag and drop a ROM onto spawns.exe.
 If the folder NDS_UNPACK does not exist, it will make that folder and unpack the
 ROM into it; be patient as it does so.
 Then, you can use the editor.
 It should be mostly self-eplanatory, but please